GreenBeanio/Garrett-s-General-Software-Licenses/Terms.md

 <h3 id="Patent_Use">Patent Use</h3>

-When a contributor uses patent rights and claims that they hold in this project they grant everyone using this project the right to use those patent rights and claims in this project as well.
+When a contributor uses patent rights and claims that they hold in this project they grant everyone using this project the right to use those patent rights and claims in this project, and its derivatives, as well.

 <h3 id="Distribution_Final">Distribution Final Form</h3>